Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Analysis of Practical Covert Communications

-Phase variations cause errors in phase-keyed systems, which are typically mitigated by periodic pilot signals.
-However, the SRL does not allow periodic transmissions.
-Furthermore, the sparse coding scheme results in time between pulses scaling as $\mathcal{O}(\sqrt{n})$ on average, rendering phases uncorrelated for large enough $n$ when channel coherence time is reasonably assumed to be finite.
-Thus, we include a fixed $n_s^{(p)}$-length pilot segment $\vec{c}_p$ in \emph{every} transmitted pulse.
-For long enough channel coherence time, the pilot segment allows estimation of the phase to correct the $n_s^{(q)}$-length QPSK-modulated data segment $\vec{c}_q(x)=e^{\frac{\im \pi (2x-1)}{4}}\vec{c}_q$, $x\in\mathcal{X}$, where $\mathcal{X}=\{1,\ldots,4\}$ and each $x\in\mathcal{X}$ represented by two bits.
-Further, since the relative phase between pilot and QPSK pulse is what needs to be estimated, Alice randomly selects $\theta$ from a uniform distribution over $[0,2\pi)$ and applies to both pilot and QPSK pulse in each transmitted pulse.
+Phase variations cause errors in phase-keyed systems and are typically mitigated using periodic pilot signals; however, the SRL does not permit periodic transmissions.
+Furthermore, the sparse coding scheme results in the time between pulses scaling as $\mathcal{O}(\sqrt{n})$ on average, rendering the phases uncorrelated for sufficiently large $n$ when the channel coherence time is finite.
+Thus, we include a fixed $n_s^{(p)}$-length strictly-positive pilot segment $\vec{c}_p$ in \emph{every} transmitted pulse.
+For sufficiently long channel coherence time, the channel induces approximately the same phase rotation on both the pilot and data segments, preserving their relative phase.
+The pilot segment therefore allows estimation of the phase to correct the $n_s^{(q)}$-length QPSK-modulated data segment $\vec{c}_q(x)=e^{\frac{\im \pi (2x-1)}{4}}\vec{c}_q$, $x\in\mathcal{X}$, where $\mathcal{X}=\{1,\ldots,4\}$ and each $x\in\mathcal{X}$ is represented by two bits.
+Alice additionally applies a random phase $\theta \sim \mathcal{U}[0,2\pi)$ to both pilot and QPSK pulse in each transmitted pulse.
 This improves covertness by ensuring that the relative phase between transmissions is randomized without any additional cost to decoding reliability, since Bob needs to estimate the phase anyway.
 Hence, the transmitted pulse is given by $\vec{u}(x)=\left(e^{j\theta}\vec{c}_p,e^{j\theta}\vec{c}_q(x)\right)$ as depicted in Fig.~\ref{fig:pulse_shape}, with length $n_s=n_s^{(p)}+n_s^{(q)}$ and norm $\|\vec{u}(x)\|\triangleq c$ for all $x\in\mathcal{X}$.
-Since the pilot requires increased power output per pulse over standard QPSK, this scheme increases Willie's received SNR based the chosen magnitude of the pilot.
-Thus, there is a trade-off between phase estimation and covertness of our signal that we optimize in Section \ref{subsec:hyperparam_opt}.
+Since the pilot requires additional power, this scheme increases Willie's received SNR.
+Thus, there is a trade-off between phase estimation and the covertness of our signal that we optimize in Section \ref{subsec:hyperparam_opt}.

 Sparse coding has negligible inter-symbol interference.
-Instead covertness demands energy confinement in time and frequency domains.
+Instead, covertness demands energy confinement in time and frequency domains.
 Thus, we shape both $\vec{c}_p$ and $\vec{c}_q$ by a discrete-time Gaussian envelope:

 and define

 where $\sigma_p$, $\sigma_q$, $c_p$, and $c_q$ are the corresponding pulse width and magnitude parameters.
 We note that more complicated pulse shapes with lower bandwidth under the same power and time constraints exist, e.g., discrete prolate spheroidal (Slepian) sequences \cite[Sec.~3.1]{slepian78discreteprolate} but we defer using them to future work.
 In Section \ref{subsec:hyperparam_opt}, we optimize $n_s^{(p)}$, $n_s^{(q)}$, $c_p$, and $c_q$.
 Thus, we choose the largest $\sigma_k$ satisfying